AhmaddAbbass/GRACE/rag/README.md

 ### CLI extras
 - `python -m rag.cli --dump-only` refreshes `index.json` without inserting new documents.
-- `python -m rag.cli --cache /custom/cache --logdir /custom/logs --book books/my.txt` lets you redirect outputs anywhere.
+- `python -m rag.cli --cache /custom/kgs/graph-name --logdir /custom/kgs --book books/my.txt` lets you redirect where graphs live.
 ### Housekeeping
-- Delete `cache/` if you want a fresh rebuild.
+- Delete `kgs/<graph-name>` if you want a fresh rebuild for that graph.
 - The CLI auto-loads `.env` on first use, so you do not need to export the key manually each run.
 - When using non-OpenAI embeddings, edit `config.yaml` (`default_embedding.class: e5`) and ensure the required model files are available locally.
 See `rag_examples.py` for a comment-heavy walkthrough with additional scenarios.